trends

 When in Rome: Culturally Appropriate Marketing

-Product development is crucial, but with so many options available, manufacturers hoping for a bestseller in the crowded pleasure product market must to find a way to get and hold consumer interest.
+While a progressive approach to product development is crucial, with so many options available, manufacturers hoping for a bestseller in the crowded pleasure product market must to find a way to capture and hold consumer interest.
 The way a product is packaged and marketed to the public can be almost as important as the product itself; more often than not, consumers are initially drawn to a product because the packaging or marketing campaign caught their attention.

 As mentioned, in recent years there has been greater emphasis on sustainability and preservation of the environment, especially in Europe.
 New EU regulations encouraging consumers to reduce, reuse and recycle have changed the standards of product packaging for many manufacturers.
 This is reflected in the way eco-friendly packaging has become a selling point.